AlasdairHanson/Group-3-Final-Project/README.md

 For this project, 16 out of 24 components were tested with 100% coverage.
 This means that approximately 67% of the frontend React code was tested successfully.

-Improvements:
-Due to time constraints and growing focus on successful minimum viable product deployment, not all React components were tested in Jest to the desired standard.
-Currently the coverage of the front end tests is 67%.
-A future improvement would be to achieve at least 70% coverage as is the industry standard.